 In the summer of 1941 Nazi Germany and its allies invaded the Soviet Union, and German and Finnish forces and encircled Leningrad (St. Petersburg).
-The city of 3.5 million was the fourth largest in Europe and the main industrial center of Russia, producing 11% of the nation's GDP.
-All roads south of Leningrad were blocked by the Nazis, and all roads north of Leningrad were blocked by the Finnish army by September 1941.
 Defenders and civilians in besieged Leningrad were doomed, because the besieging forces cut supplies of food and energy to the surrounded city.
 It wasn't long before the city's population of birds, pets and even rats were eaten, and not long after there were reports of cannibalism brought about by starvation.
 The siege of Leningrad was so impenetrable that by December of that year an average of 4000 to 6000 residents a day were dying of starvation, disease, shellfire, bombardment and a variety of other causes.

 During the first months of the siege Shostakovich was in Leningrad.
 He survived the first bombardments and joined the "night watch" patrol, helping to put out fires during massive German air bombardments.
 Shostakovich personally neutralized several incendiary bombs and was actively involved in firefighting.
 After aerial and artillery bombardments, during the rare quiet moments, Shostakovich was back to his piano composing new music.
 He was evacuated from the besieged city in the end of 1941.

 The Seventh "Leningrad" Symphony, which Shostakovich started composing during the Nazi aerial and artillery attacks during the siege, was the masterpiece that won him national and international recognition.
-The symphony is a showcase of Shostakovich's musical genius; it also is a document of the composer's personal courage and creativity amidst the deadly war.
 His music helped lift the spirits of Leningrad citizens in a time when they were struggling to survive.

 Eliasberg, who was also extremely emaciated, spent some time in the hospital in the Astoria hotel and came to the rehearsals straight from the sick ward.
 On the score of one of the musicians of that legendary orchestra you can still see a drawing showing hollow-cheeked Eliasberg conducting his orchestra sitting on a chair.
 The legendary performance was broadcast live from the Radio Hall in Leningrad, so millions of civilians and defenders of the besieged city were able to hear the powerful music.
 The symphony written in the conventional four movements is Shostakovich's longest, and one of the longest in the repertoire, with performances taking approximately one hour and fifteen minutes.
 The scale and scope of the work is consistent with Shostakovich's other symphonies as well as with those of composers considered to be his strongest influences, including Bruckner, Gustav Mahler and Igor Stravinsky.